speedruncomorg/api/version1/notifications.md

 * There are four different kinds of items that are linked to a notification: ``post`` (someone liked the forum post), ``run``, ``game`` (when a game request was approved/denied) and ``guide`` (when a guide was updated).
-* If the notification concerns a run, ``links`` contains a link to the run resource.
+* If the notification concerns a run, ``links`` *can* contain a link to the run resource.
+In some cases, the game/run has already been removed again, so there's not always a link possible.
-* If the notification concerns a game, ``links`` contains a link to the game resource.
+* If the notification concerns a game, ``links`` *can* contain a link to the game resource.
+In some cases, the game has already been removed again, so there's not always a link possible.
 * The example above shows both links, even though there can be only one of them at any time.
+* When the referenced item is gone/lost, the ``item``'s ``uri`` points to the homepage.

 ### GET /notifications